Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: CTIR Framework

-Similarity Scorer, which measures the connections between intent classes, is a key component for transformation-based methods.
-To compute the inter-intent similarity, we first need to obtain the intent representations.
-Inspired by \citet{chao2016empirical}, we average the representations of all utterances to represent the seen intents.
+\paragraph{Similarity Scorer.} Similarity Scorer, which measures the connections between intent classes, is a key component for transformation-based methods.
+Inspired by Chao~\shortcite{chao2016empirical}, we average the representations of all utterances to represent the seen intents.
 For the unseen intents, we use the representations of label names.
-The representation of each utterance or label name is obtained by averaging over different attention heads (for IntentCapsNet) or time steps (for other models).
+The representation of each utterance or label name is obtained by averaging over different time steps or attention heads (for CapsNet).
 In practice, the representations are computed during the last training epoch, which considers the entire training set (i.e., the parameters of feature extractors are updated in this process).